lifewatch-eric/ontologies_linked_data_archived/migration/README.md

   2. Populate the settings file with the values appropriate to your environment
   3. `gem install bundler`
   4. `bundle install`
-  5. To run all of the migrations: `ruby all.rb`
+  5. To run all of the migrations: `bundle exec ruby all.rb`
-  6. To run a particular migration: `ruby migration.rb` (some migration are dependent on others, you will get an error if you try to run a migration with a dependent migration that hasn't been run yet)
+  6. To run a particular migration: `bundle exec ruby migration.rb` (some migrations are dependent on others, you will get an error if you try to run a migration with a dependent migration that hasn't been run yet)